ist356/assignment-04-klai01-su/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Learned how to incorporate pandas and streamlit UI.
+Used pandas to read in datasets and turn them into dataframes that can then be displayed and filtered in the streamlit UI.